Below are examples of academic calendars at a Chinese university and high school.

 Authorized employee - The individual opening an e-Booth must be a direct employee of the institution.

 Sign up and create and account.
-It takes on average only 16 minutes to upload your information for Chinese students to find.
+It takes only 15 minutes to upload your information for Chinese students to find.